IMMJ-MA Code of Ethics

 Your reputation for accurate, balanced reporting is going to be one of your biggest assets.
 You also need to seek to minimise any harm to the public through your actions.
 The people who make the news are vulnerable to the impact of our stories.
 In extreme cases, their lives or their reputations could depend on our reporting.
 If in doubt ask your tutor.

-These are Reuters guidelines — they are good ones.
-Photoshop is a highly sophisticated image manipulation programme.
-We use only a tiny part of its potential capability to format our pictures, crop and size them and balance the tone and colour.
+Photoshop and Lightroom are sophisticated image manipulation programmes.
+We use only tools permitted by WPP.
 Significantly altering a picture in Photoshop or any other image-editing software will lead to a fail.

 To Recap Allowed: